yingchenzhng/css-syntax-selectors-master/readme.md

 Write CSS for the following:

-1. Set body text in brown.
+1. Give body text a text-emphases.
-2. Set heading in red.
+2. Give heading a background-color.
-3. Set text with `quote` class in gray.
+3. Set text with `quote` class in orange.
-4. Set narrator quotes in black.
+4. Give narrator quotes an outline-style and outline-color.
-5. Set intro paragraphs in green.
+5. Set intro paragraphs in blue and add the transform property.